Shashwat-Sahu/Microsoft-Teams-Clone/README.md

 Feature|Week 4|Authorization|3|Completed
 Procedure|Week 4|Code cleaning|2|Completed

+# Pre Requisites
+* Gain Mongo access link from from Mongo DB and paste in .env as MONGO_URI
+* Gain App id and access token from symbl.ai and paste in .env as 'appid' and 'accessToken'

 # Client Side
 ## Code Prospects
+### `npm install`
+Install modules mentioned in package.json
 ### `npm start`

 Runs the app in the development mode.<br />